ibisba/handbook/pages/access/tans_hub.md

 ### Process Steps

-* Meeting of Hub representative with all the Facility Operators (FO) involved in the project The meetings will be minuted
+* Meeting of IBISBAKHub representative with all the Facility Operators (FO) involved in the project The meetings will be minuted
 * Project steps to be decided by the FO together with the clients The project steps will be documented in a spreadsheet The project steps will specify, / reference the protocol - which includes the inputs and outputs

 ### What Exactly Will the TNAs Provide to the Hub?
-* Data/information is added to the HUB while the project is ongoing.
-This involves the Hub representative
+* Data/information is added to the IBISBAKHub while the project is ongoing.
+This involves the IBISBAKHub representative
 * Data can include:
    * Protocols
    * Experimental Inputs and Outputs